suzanshakya/dotfiles.2021/README.md

 **Zsh features**
 Prompt powered by powerlevel10k
-When new zsh shell is created, autorun `dotfiles $(cat .workon)` if there's a .workon file
+When new zsh shell is created, autorun `workon $(cat .workon)` if there's a .workon file

 **To install:**